Home > Educational Programs > Medical & Dental Undergraduate Student Education

 Medical & Dental Undergraduate Student Education

-We educate medical students in classes and laboratories throughout their four-year program of study (for detailed information about the Medical School see VCU School of Medicine).
+We educate medical students in classes and small group settings throughout their four-year program of study (for detailed information about the Medical School see VCU School of Medicine).
 We also educate second-year dental students.

 Medical student course materials are available on VCU eCurriculum